Acupressure: Instruments

 There are several different instruments for applying nonspecific pressure by rubbing, rolling, or applying pressure on the reflex zones of the body.
 The acuball is a small ball made of rubber with protuberances that is heatable.
 It is used to apply pressure and relieve muscle and joint pain.
 The energy roller is a small cylinder with protuberances.
 It is held between the hands and rolled back and forth to apply acupressure.
 The foot roller (also "krupa chakra") is a round, cylindrical roller with protuberances.
-It is placed on the floor and the foot is rolled back and forth over it.
+It is placed on the floor, and the foot is rolled back and forth over it.
 The power mat (also pyramid mat) is a mat with small pyramid-shaped bumps that you walk on.
 The spine roller is a bumpy roller containing magnets that is rolled up and down the spine.
-The Teishein is one of the original nine classical acupuncture needles described in the original texts of acupuncture.
-Even though it is described as an acupuncture needle it did not pierce the skin.
+The Teishein is one of the original nine classical acupuncture needles described in the original acupuncture texts.
+Even though it is described as an acupuncture needle, it did not pierce the skin.
 It is used to apply rapid percussion pressure to the points being treated.